jorritfolmer/TA-suricata/README.md

 ## Installation

-Install this Splunk TA on your Splunk (Enterprise Security) search head.
-Make sure to rename it Splunk_TA_suricata or TA-suricata otherwise ES won't eat it.
+Install this TA on your Splunk (Enterprise Security) search head.
+Make sure to rename it TA-suricata otherwise ES won't eat it.

 ## Configuration